 Do I have to get an energy and water audit?

-Yes, beginning July 1, 2019 and according to the schedule here, building owners or representatives will have to prove that a building is energy and water efficient or that it is on a pathway to efficiency.
-Click here to see how to comply with performance requirements.
-See Section 91.9708.2 for the schedule for audits and retro-commissioning report compliance.
+Yes, beginning in 2021, building owners or representatives will have to prove that a building is energy and water efficient or that it is on a pathway to efficiency.
+See Section 91.9708.2 for the schedule and more info on audits and retro-commissioning report compliance.

 How often do I have to show my building is energy and water efficient?

 Every five years after the initial deadline.
 Your initial deadline for showing performance is based on the assessor’s parcel number of your building.
-The schedule for performance reporting is provided here.
-See Section 91.9708.2 for the schedule for audits and retro-commissioning report compliance.
+View the schedule for audits and retro-commissioning report compliance here.